ffmaer/i-nyu-cs/README.md

 ### Basic Algorithms Honors V22.
 310

+Introduction to Algorithms (THIRD EDITION) by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Cliff Stein

 ### Operating Systems V22.
 202

 ### Heuristic Problm Solving CSCI-GA 2965

-Puzzles for Programmers and Pros, by Dennis Shasha
+Puzzles for Programmers and Pros by Dennis Shasha

-How to Solve It: Modern Heuristics, by David B. Fogel and Zbigniew Michalewicz
+How to Solve It: Modern Heuristics by David B. Fogel and Zbigniew Michalewicz

-(Optional) Games of No Chance, by Richard J. Nowakowski
+(Optional) Games of No Chance by Richard J. Nowakowski

 ### Theory of Computation CSCI-UA 453